 Help and support

-We know that living and studying away from home can be challenging at times, which is why our student support staff at the International Study Centre (ISC) are here to help.
+Living and studying away from home can be challenging at times, which is why our student support staff at the University of Sussex International Study Centre are here to help.
 Whether you need advice about your course or you simply need to talk, we’ll be on hand to support you so that you can enjoy your Sussex student experience to the full.

 The University of Sussex has excellent support services, such as the Student Life Centre where you can get advice and guidance on issues such as accommodation, fees, disabilities, mental health and learning needs.
 Friendly and experienced support staff also run groups and workshops to help you with university life.